polterguy/polterguy/README.md

 # Aista Magic Cloud - A CRUD generator

 **Aista Magic Cloud** is a CRUD generator that **generates CRUD apps automatically**. **[Aista Magic Cloud](https://aista.com)** was created to allow developers to automate tasks associated with creating CRUD API backends and CRUD datagrid frontends.
-However, it's really a _"next generation software development platform"_, containing everything needed for you to setup and administrate your own lowcode and nocode cloud system.
+However, it's really a _"next generation software development platform"_, containing everything needed for you to setup and administrate your own low-code cloud system.

 <br />